WCAG best practices - general (low-code)

 ### **Summary**

-The form should contain a page with a summary of the data - the so-called confirmation page - allowing the user to verify it, go back to earlier steps to make corrections, and finally confirm the accuracy of the data.
+The form should contain a page with a data summary – the so-called confirmation page – allowing the user to verify the data, go back to earlier steps to make corrections, and finally confirm the correctness of the data.